Incorporating ESG initiatives from the ground up – A game-changer for startups

 Impact sourcing relates to socially responsible outsourcing as it provides disadvantaged workers from low employment areas with career opportunities that otherwise have limited access before, through outsourcing or working remotely.

 Several developing countries have adopted AI and technology eco-systems to transform businesses across the world.
 For example, in the year 2019, tech hubs across the African continent grew by 50%, with no sign of slowing down.
+The year 2021 was a great one for African start-ups, with total venture funding exceeding two and a half times what it was in 2020, amounting to an impressive $4.77 billion.
 These growing tech hubs provide a crucial role in employment opportunities and lifting communities.

 As tech hubs are growing across the continent, this makes it very attractive for startups and blue-chip companies to work with emerging talents in this vibrant economy from around the world.
 This provides workers with access to higher-income employment and skills development – shifting from micro-tasks to software outsourcing.
 Setting new strides in how ESG impacts human resourcing.